 Code Intelligence

 The process function goes beyond raw syntax trees.
-It runs tree-sitter queries against the parsed AST to extract structured information useful for code analysis, search, documentation, and LLM ingestion.
+It parses source, then the Rust core walks the AST to extract structured information useful for code analysis, search, documentation, and LLM ingestion.
+Bundled query helpers return query source strings; arbitrary query execution is left to host-language tree-sitter APIs.

 ProcessConfig¶